davidtkramer/typical-data/README.md

 Transient params are arguments that can be passed to the build method that are not merged into the returned object.
 They can be used to provide options to attribute builders and afterCreate hooks.

 The `transient` method defines the default values for transient params.
-The types for transient params are inferred by the compiler and will be strongly-typed in the build method, just like regular attributes.
+The types for transient params are inferred by the compiler and will be type-safe in the build method, just like regular attributes.

 ```typescript
 const contactFactory = Factory.define(factory =>